 The Company did not declare any dividends for the years ended 31 December 2017 or 2016.
+The Company has during the lifetime of the Bond Loan been restricted from distributing dividends.

 11.2 Legal Constraints on the Distribution of Dividends